-The shares of Common Stock being offered by the Selling Stockholders include (i) the Shares issued to the Selling Stockholders and (ii) the Warrant Shares issuable upon exercise of all of the Warrants.
-We are registering the Shares and Warrant Shares in order to permit the Selling Stockholders to offer such shares for resale from time to time.
+The shares of Common Stock being offered by the Selling Stockholders include the Warrant Shares issuable upon exercise of all of the Warrants.
+We are registering the Warrant Shares in order to permit the Selling Stockholders to offer such shares for resale from time to time.

-The following table sets forth certain information with respect to each Selling Stockholder, including (i) the shares of Common Stock beneficially owned by the Selling Stockholder prior to this offering, (ii) the number of Shares and Warrant Shares being offered by the Selling Stockholder pursuant to this prospectus and (iii) the Selling Stockholder's beneficial ownership after completion of this offering.
-The registration of the Shares and the Warrant Shares does not necessarily mean that the Selling Stockholders will sell all or any of such shares of Common Stock, but the number of shares of Common Stock and percentages set forth in the final two columns below assume that all shares of Common Stock being offered by the Selling Stockholders are sold.
-The final two columns also assume the exercise of all of the Warrants held by the Selling Stockholders as of December 4, 2020, without regard to any limitations on exercise described in this prospectus or in the Warrants.
+The following table sets forth certain information with respect to each Selling Stockholder, including (i) the shares of Common Stock beneficially owned by the Selling Stockholder prior to this offering, (ii) the number of Warrant Shares being offered by the Selling Stockholder pursuant to this prospectus and (iii) the Selling Stockholder's beneficial ownership after completion of this offering.
+The registration of the Warrant Shares does not necessarily mean that the Selling Stockholders will sell all or any of such shares of Common Stock, but the number of shares of Common Stock and percentages set forth in the final two columns below assume that all shares of Common Stock being offered by the Selling Stockholders are sold.
+The final two columns also assume the exercise of all of the Warrants held by the Selling Stockholders as of July 6, 2021, without regard to any limitations on exercise described in this prospectus or in the Warrants.
 See "Plan of Distribution."

 The table is based on information supplied to us by the Selling Stockholders, with beneficial ownership and percentage ownership determined in accordance with the rules and regulations of the SEC, and includes voting or investment power with respect to shares of Common Stock.
 This information does not necessarily indicate beneficial ownership for any other purpose.
-In computing the number of shares of Common Stock beneficially owned by a Selling Stockholder and the percentage ownership of that Selling Stockholder, shares of Common Stock subject to warrants held by that Selling Stockholder that are exercisable for shares of Common Stock within 60 days after July 10, 2020, are deemed outstanding.
+In computing the number of shares of Common Stock beneficially owned by a Selling Stockholder and the percentage ownership of that Selling Stockholder, shares of Common Stock subject to warrants held by that Selling Stockholder that are exercisable for shares of Common Stock within 60 days after July 6, 2021, are deemed outstanding.
 Such shares of Common Stock, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other stockholder.

-This prospectus covers the resale of up to an aggregate of 518,278 shares of Common Stock that may be sold or otherwise disposed of by the Selling Stockholders.
-236,375 Shares are currently held by the Selling Stockholders and up to 281,903 Warrant Shares are issuable to the Selling Stockholders upon the exercise of the Warrants.
-The Warrants are immediately exercisable on the date of their issuance at an exercise price of \$2.55 per share and expire five (5) years from the date on which they became exercisable.
-See "February 2020 Private Placement Settlement" in this prospectus for further details relating to the Shares, the Warrant Shares and the Warrants.
+This prospectus covers the resale of up to an aggregate of 250,000 shares of Common Stock that may be sold or otherwise disposed of by the Selling Stockholders.
+Up to 250,000 Warrant Shares are issuable to the Selling Stockholders upon the exercise of the Warrants.
+The Warrants are immediately exercisable on the date of their issuance at an exercise price of \$4.46 per share and expire five (5) years from the date on which they became exercisable.
+See "June 2021 Warrant Inducement Transactions" in this prospectus for further details relating to the Warrants.